juniordtf/hello-world/README.md

 Hello everyone!

 Djalma here.
-I`m kinda new on Programming, but I'm very excited to work on some projetcs.
+I'm kinda new on Programming, but I'm very excited to work on some projetcs.